SaadNasir-git/react-confirm-manager/README.md

-# React Confirm Lite ✨
+# React Confirm Manager ✨

 **An async, container-scoped confirmation manager for React with fully customizable dialogs.**